drm/java-redis-client/README.md

 This will result in a `List<Object>` containing a list for each of the responses.

 ## Is the connection thread safe?
-No. You need to make sure that the connection is accessed atomically.
+No. You need to make sure to access the connection atomically.
 However, there is a `Redis.run()` method which you can use to do some simple redis operations in isolation.
 It creates a connection and closes it directly after: